-The CFA Institute, the global association of investment professionals, recognises the rigour and the relevance of the MSc Finance and Investment and has awarded this course partner status.
+The CFA Institute, the global association of investment professionals, recognises the rigour and the relevance of the MSc Finance and Investment part-time programme and has awarded this course partner status.
 CFA Programme Partner status is awarded to a select number of universities around the world whose degree courses incorporate at least 70% of the CFA Program Candidate Body of Knowledge.
-The CFA Program is the essential qualification for those wishing to pursue a career in the finance sector and the CFA Institute recognises the MSc in Banking and International Finance as strong preparation for their professional exams.
+The CFA Program is the essential qualification for those wishing to pursue a career in the finance sector and the CFA Institute recognises the MSc in Finance and Investment as strong preparation for their professional exams.

 Cass students on CFA partner courses have the option of taking some additional preparatory classes for the CFA exams.
 They also have access to CFA study materials (including an online Level 1 sample exam) and complimentary access to Financial Newsbrief, a daily investment brief by the CFA.
 In addition, there is the opportunity to take part in the CFA Global Investment Research Challenge.

 Each year 5 CFA scholarships are available to Cass students, offering financial assistance with the CFA exam registration fees.

 Cass Business School is one of a select group of UK universities to be designated a Chartered Institute for Securities & Investment (CISI) Centre of Excellence.
 The CISI designation means that Cass graduates who complete the MSc in Finance & Investment will also be eligible for the award of the CISI Diploma without having to take any of the CISI exams.